metchevest/tinkin/README.md

 * **assets/**: This folder contains all the images used in the project, you can add folders like `images` and `icons` to give it a better structure.
 * **components/**: This directory contains all the components of the application, for this boilerplate a simple component was created as example.
 * **constants/**: This directory should contain all the constants of the application, whether as text or as enum.
-* **scss/**: In this folder are the styles of the application, if you want you can create additional folders inside it to give more structure as: `components` to place the styles only referring to the components of the application.
+* **scss/**: In this folder are the styles of the application, if you want you can create additional folders inside it to give it more structure, such as `components` to place the styles only referring to the components of the application.
 * **tests/**: As the name says, in this folder are located the tests of the application components.

 You can add or remove the folders you think necessary.